 District 10 contracts with an outside accountant (Harrington Langer and Associates) to issue all checks, handle all bookkeeping, and issue monthly financial statements.
 The monthly statements include a Statement of Financial Position (similar to a P&L), a Statement of Activities by account, and a report of the General Ledger.

+On a monthly basis, the treasure reviews the Statement of Activities and reconciles it to the two check requests (noted below).
+Each account is entered into a spreadsheet, broken down by line item according to the board-approved budget.
+This spreadsheet is balanced to the Statement of Activities.

+The entirety of each financial statement is included in the monthly board packet, with significant or unusual revenue and expenses highlighted by the treasurer at each board meeting and recorded in the minutes.

 On an annual basis, the accountant also prepares D10’s federal and state reporting forms (the 990 and COAR).
 The treasurer and executive director review the forms before authorizing filing.